bahzel/BondYieldCalculator/README.md

 - Java 17 or higher
 - Maven 3.6+
-- Internet connection (for web scraping)
+- Internet connection (for downloading CSV data and web scraping)

 ## Installation